matthewfaw/mixnmatch/README.md

 # Mix&Match: An Optimistic Tree-Search Approach for Learning Models from Mixture Distributions

-**This is the code used to run simulations associated with our Mix&Match paper:** <INSERT-LINK-HERE>
+**This is the code used to run simulations associated with our Mix&Match paper:** https://arxiv.org/abs/1907.10154

  _Please cite the above paper if this code is used in any publication._